THE COLD HARD CYBER BULLYING FACTS

 1 in 6 know their child has been bullied online.

 There are some considerable effects that may go along with incidents of cyber bullying.
-Victims will tend to have lower self esteem, which can actually impact the lives of many people out there.
+Victims will tend to have lower self esteem, which can actually influence their whole life negatively.
 Some will be impacted in a number of ways because of this, due to the fact that low self esteem is challenging.
-Most people will want to understand how cyber bullying may actually impact the performance of their child in school as well.
+Parents will want to understand how cyber bullying may actually impact the performance of their child in school as well.
 Their academic performance may slip, which can have a lot of different types of ramifications.
 Some students may actually get to the point where they feel like they have developed suicidal thoughts due to cyber bullying.
 Many cyber bullying incidents can have far reaching consequences as well.
-It is estimated that 1 out of 10 teens has had damaging information leaked about them through these incidents.
-This has actually prompted many to seek professional help, because it can have a substantial impact on the way that their lives may change over time as well.
+It is estimated that 1 out of 10 teens has had damaging information leaked about them.
+This has actually prompted many to seek professional help, because it can have a substantial impact on the way that their lives may change over time.
 Most parents will want to make sure that these issues are resolved in just a short amount of time, since it can help students keep their lives on track.
 Parents should do their part by trying to understand more about the situation that they are facing over the years.
-Finally, many parents will just appreciate the chance to learn more information about the different types of news reports on the subject.
-This could actually have a substantial impact on the way that these issues could develop over time, impacting the lives of many.
-Some parents may want to talk to their kids and let them know that they aren’t alone.
-This can be an isolating experience, which may affect the lives of many kids in different ways.
-Getting the cyber bullying facts can help them maintain confidence in themselves during this process.
-We encourage you to spread this infographic about the top 11 facts about cyberbullying now!
+Finally, many parents will just appreciate the chance to keep up to date with news reports on the subject to better understand all the new ways in which it could happen and in which one could combat it.
+Talk to your kids and let them know that they aren’t alone.
+This can be an isolating experience, which will affect the lives of many kids in different ways.
+Getting the cyber bullying facts can help them maintain confidence in themselves during the difficult times.